CMSgov/bluebutton-site-static/_posts/2018-07-24-Delving-in-to-Blue-Button-Data.md

  - title: Blog Index
    link: /blog/index.html
 ---
-# Delving into Blue Button 2.0 Data

 The Blue Button 2.0 API publishes detailed claims information for a beneficiary.
 As a developer I want to be able to understand the data and be able to easily delve into the data that the API returns.

 The challenge is that the data we may be looking for can be buried many layers deep inside FHIR resources in a json data structure.

 Digging into the data can take some effort.
 There must be an easy way to work with this data without having to build complex custom code.
 I tend to work with Python as my primary computer language.
 So I went looking for a library that would work on Python 3 and enable the equivalent of XML's XPath.
 What I found was the jsonpath_rw_ext library.
 It can be installed with pip install.

 I also added some code to the BlueButton-sample-client-django app.
 Check out the "fhir-probe-viewer-v2" code branch.
 The "probe" app has a file fhirpath.py.
 There is a function in this file: get_fhir_jdict().

 ## get_fhir_jdict()
 If you pass a FHIR resource as a json dictionary to this function it will drill down through the resource and return a list of dictionary entries that describes each element in the FHIR resource.